sangeetsourav/Geometric-Algorithms/README.md

   ![Sweep Line Algorithm Illustration](images/line_segments_intersections.png)

+## Work in Progress

+- **Delaunay Triangulation**
+  Implementation of Delaunay triangulation for a set of points in 2D space.
+This will allow efficient mesh generation and is foundational for many geometric algorithms.

+- **Half-Edge Data Structure**
+  A flexible data structure for representing polygonal meshes, enabling efficient traversal and manipulation of mesh connectivity.
+This will support advanced algorithms and mesh operations.

 ## Planned Extensions

 The repository is designed to grow and each class of algorithms will be implemented in its own header/source file for clarity and modularity.